Trading of shareholder votes: History

+In Schreiber v.
+Carney (1982), the Delaware Court of Chancery concluded that "vote-buying was not illegal per se unless the object or purpose was to defraud or in some way disenfranchise the other stockholders."

-A June 2005 article by Luh Luh Lan and Loizos Leracleous titled Shareholder Votes for Sale explains how Carly Fiorina successfully used "vote buying" to get shareholders to approve the Hewlett-Packard-Compaq merger in 2002.
-The technique is explicitly considered illegal in the political context, perhaps as a form of electoral fraud or bribery, but is a legitimate and controversial tool in the shareholder voting world.
+A June 2005 article published in the Harvard Business Review by Luh Luh Lan and Loizos Leracleous titled Shareholder Votes for Sale explains how Carly Fiorina successfully used "vote buying" to get shareholders to approve Hewlett-Packard's merger with Compaq merger in 2002.
+While technique of buying votes is explicitly considered illegal in the political context, perhaps as a form of electoral fraud or bribery, "in the corporate arena, it is a legitimate, if controversial, strategic tool" according to Lan and Leracleous.

 In July 2009, the Securities and Exchange Commission announced a settlement agreement with Perry Corporation regarding the hedge fund's failure to disclose its large stake in Mylan Laboratories.
 Activist investor Carl Icahn alleged that Perry had engaged in "vote buying" by purchasing shares in Mylan while using swap derivatives to reduce their economic exposure to changes in the stock price.
 The SEC did not address the "vote buying" argument in its $150,000 settlement with Perry, which admitted to no wrongdoing.